Countly/countly-sdk-android/Documentation.md

 and initializing SDK.
 Once those are done, you'll have basic analytics on your server like users, sessions, devices, etc.

+## Migration from old versions of Countly SDK
+There is no specific actions needed to be done in order to update SDK.
+Just remove old dependency and add new one.
+In case you stumbled across some API which has been changed, you'll have to update your code with new one.
+Note that pretty much all old API methods are deprecated in favour of new ones.

+All the unsent data your app might had in previous versions of SDK will be seamlessly migrated to the new storage format and will be sent to the server whenever possible.
+No data loss is expected.

+The only special note is about `OPEN_UDID` device id type used previously.
+In case your app used it, remove `org.openudid.OpenUDID_service` service from your `AndroidManifest.xml` and use any other device id generation strategy available in new version of the SDK.
+Closest alternative is `ANDROID_ID`.

 ## Adding dependency
 At first you need to add Countly SDK Gradle dependency and sync your project:
 ```